-This living fossil dates back 270 million years and is surprisingly a conifer tree!
-The unusual fan shaped foliage of Ginkgo biloba is light-green, turning bright, clear yellow in the autumn.
-The leaves are often split in the centre into two lobes, hence the name "biloba" and as they are reminiscent of maidenhair ferns, it has gained the popular name of "maidenhair tree".
+This living fossil dates back 270 million years!
+Ginkgo biloba has unusual fan shaped, light-green foliage that turns bright, clear yellow in autumn.
+The leaves are often split in the centre into two lobes, hence the name "biloba" and as they are reminiscent of maidenhair ferns, it has gained the name of "maidenhair tree".

 AKA Maidenhair tree, Fossil tree, Gingko

-Our pot grown Maidenhair trees can be planted at any time of the year, unlike bare root trees.
-Firstly, remove all weeds and grass within a metre of your desired planting hole.
-Dig a hole as deep as your root mass and approximately 2x as wide.
-To help your tree establish more effectively, we advise applying root grow (sprinkle in the hole for pot grown trees).
+Our pot grown Maidenhair trees can be planted at any time of year, unlike bare root trees.
+Firstly, remove weeds and grass within a metre of your intended planting hole.
+Dig a square hole as deep as the root mass and twice as wide.
+To help the tree establish more effectively, sprinkle root grow into the hole.

-Gently loosen the tree roots and place into the planting hole.
-If your soil is poor, mix 50% of the original soil with 50% high quality compost, fill in the hole and firm around gently.
-Make sure not to bank the soil up around the collar of the tree.
-We recommend planting this tree with a stake and tie and, if your area is prone to rabbits, a spiral tree guard.
-For further information, visit our advice section.
+Remove the pot, gently loosen roots and place into the planting hole.
+Mix 50% of the original soil with 50% high quality compost and use to fill in the hole.
+Firm around gently, taking care not to bank soil up around the collar of the tree.

-If you’re planting in spring, summer or dry weather, water well and regularly for the first few months.
-Make sure to keep an eye on young Maidenhair trees and increase watering if there are extended periods of hot or dry weather.
-If you're planting in autumn, you may only need to water your tree a little.
+Water Maidenhair trees well and regularly throughout the first spring and summer they are planted.
+Increase watering if there are periods of hot or dry weather.
+If planting in autumn, you may only need to water your tree a little.

 Maidenhair trees do not require a lot of pruning.
 Simply remove any dead, diseased or awkwardly placed branches from your Ginkgo Biloba tree as and when you see them.